Cardiac Arrest (TV series): Training

 The series is extremely critical of medical training.
-Claire and Mr. Docherty, both sympathetic characters, repeatedly discuss in detail that medical training is unduly demanding of junior doctors and that both the knowledge and training needed are increasing without recognition or appropriate supervision.
-At the end of the first series Docherty directly addresses the question of hazing practices in medical training when Bettencourt tries to defend his treatment of Monica by saying that he went through a similar process.
+Claire and Mr Docherty, both sympathetic characters, repeatedly discuss in detail that medical training is unduly demanding of junior doctors and that both the knowledge and training needed are increasing without recognition or appropriate supervision.
+At the end of the first series Docherty directly addresses the question of hazing practices in medical training when Betancourt tries to defend his treatment of Monica by saying that he went through a similar process.

 Junior medicine is portrayed as a school of hard knocks, where junior doctors achieve success and skill over the corpses of their mistakes.
 They achieve promotions and status by underhand means.
 No-one is supportive to anyone else's problems.

 Production

 Cardiac Arrest was produced by Island World.
 It had envisaged creating a sitcom set in a hospital, but when Jed Mecurio responded to its advertisement for a writer the show became a portrait of the NHS from the perspective of junior doctors.
 Series 1 and 2 were filmed on location at both Ruchill Hospital and Stobhill Hospital in Glasgow.

-Mercurio appears briefly in a cameo role in series 3 where he plays a friend of Raj's called Baz.
+Mercurio appears briefly in a cameo role in series 2 as a man who does not know who he is, and in series 3 as a ringer brought in to supplement the junior doctors in a cricket match.
+Mercurio is also visible in the final episode, celebrating Mr Docherty's marriage.
+Mercurio served as technical medical adviser on the second series (and then 'production consultant' for the final series), which gave him much more access to the hands-on process of production, and which he cites as his apprenticeship in producing/directing.